Skip to content

 Goal Setting

-Individuals who are being treated for one of these common conditions often have either no experience with setting goals or have not done any goal setting for a long time.
-When in recovery for conditions as serious as addiction, eating disorders, and co-occurring conditions, it is critical that an individual is setting goals for him or herself.
-A case manager will work with the client to help him or her develop attainable goals throughout their treatment so that the process of their recovery can continue.
+Individuals being treated for one of these common conditions often have no experience setting goals or have not done so for a long time.
+When in recovery for conditions as serious as addiction and co-occurring conditions, it is critical that an individual sets goals for themselves.
+A case manager will work with the client to help them develop attainable goals throughout their treatment so that their recovery can continue.

 Self-Esteem Building

 It is not uncommon for people who are receiving individual case management to have a history of low self-esteem.
-In fact, low self-esteem is one of the most popular traits in those who have a substance use disorder, an eating disorder, and/or a co-occurring condition.
-Therefore, case managers will encourage clients to participate in exercises on a regular basis that builds their self-esteem so that they continue to grow in their recovery.
+In fact, low self-esteem is one of the most common traits in those who have a substance use disorder, and/or a co-occurring condition.
+Therefore, case managers will encourage clients to participate in regular exercises that build their self-esteem, helping them continue to grow in their recovery.

 Personal Development

-A case manager can work on personal development with the client so that he or she can advance in all areas of their life and do so successfully without addiction, eating disorders, or co-occurring conditions standing in the way.
+A case manager can work on personal development with the client so that he or she can advance in all areas of their life and do so successfully without addiction or co-occurring conditions standing in the way.

 Responsibility Coaching

-Including structure into one’s everyday life after putting a stop to the active part of a severe condition like addiction, eating disorders, or co-occurring conditions can be the best way to prevent future relapse.
-A major part of building structure is to help clients learn how to maintain responsibility in their lives, such as going to support group meetings regularly, including self-care into their daily schedule, and upholding the responsibilities that he or she has at work, home, or school so that life can flow easily and without setbacks.
+Including structure into one’s everyday life after putting a stop to the active part of a severe condition like addiction or co-occurring conditions can be the best way to prevent future relapse.
+A major part of building structure is to help clients learn how to maintain responsibility in their lives, such as going to support group meetings regularly, including self-care in their daily schedule, and upholding the responsibilities that they have at work, home, or school, so that life can flow easily and without setbacks.

-Case managers working on individual case management treatment center will ensure that clients are not only receiving these services, but also engaging in other beneficial aspects of treatment, including workshops to learn more about spirituality, responsible financial management, co-dependency, food & weight, processing feelings, and future planning.
+Case managers working in individual case management treatment centers will ensure that clients are not only receiving these services but also engaging in other beneficial aspects of treatment, including workshops on spirituality, responsible financial management, co-dependency, food & weight, processing feelings, and future planning.

-Every single client who is receiving individual case management will get a personalized treatment plan that is unique to their specific needs and is reflective of a holistic approach to care.
+Every client receiving individual case management will receive a personalized treatment plan tailored to their needs and reflective of a holistic approach to care.

 Keep Your Recovery Strong With Our Individual Case Management

-If you are struggling with an eating disorder, substance use disorder, or a co-occurring condition, reach out for help today.
+If you are struggling with substance use disorder or a co-occurring condition, reach out for help today.
 A case manager is just one part of a comprehensive treatment plan designed to help you put your negative behaviors in the past and begin living a life that supports happiness, health, and positive wellbeing.

 Do not wait.
 If you are in need of help and feel as though you can benefit from a case manager, ask for help right now.
-It is never too late to get started on the road to recovery.
+It is never too late to start the road to recovery.